jesuitbluejays/.github/profile/README.md

-# Hello 👋
+<h1 align="center">Hey 👋, We're the Jesuit Blue Jays!</h1>

-## We're First Tech Challenge Team #6448, the Blue Jays!
+## 💫 About Us :

-This page is in progress... in the meantime, check out [our site](https://jesuitroboticsnola.org)
+- We've been in the First Tech Challenge sincs 2012